cern-cta/CTA/taped/cta-taped.1cta.md

     bytes and number of files specified by this parameter.
 Defaults to 80 GB and 4000 files.

+taped ArchiveFetchUnderfillLimits *300*,*3*,*0.40*,*0.60*

+:   Underfill detection limits for archive request batches, specified as
+    a tuple (watch period in seconds, minimum number of underfilled batches, recovery threshold, start threshold).
+When **cta-taped** repeatedly receives archive request batches, the requested number of files and bytes is defined in ArchiveFetchBytesFiles.
+When the effective fill ratio (max(filesFetched/filesRequested,
+    bytesFetched/bytesRequested) remains below the configured thresholds,
+    the daemon concludes that the backend cannot supply enough work to efficiently keep the tape drive busy and ends the tape session.
+    An underfill observation period starts when the effective fill ratio falls below the start threshold, ends when it reaches or exceeds the recovery threshold.
+If the measured period is longer than the configured watch period and the minimum number of underfilled fetched batches is reached, the end of the tape session is triggered.
+    Defaults to 300 seconds, 3 batches, a  start threshold of 0.40, and a recovery threshold of 0.60,

 taped ArchiveFlushBytesFiles *32000000000*,*200*

 :   Flush to tape criteria, specified as a tuple (number of bytes,